-vouth justice initiatives and reforms so that children and young people will have the best chance to succeed in life, supported by their families and their communities.
+SJ4YP is a coalition of over fifty leading Victorian social services, health, legal and youth advocacy organisations, calling for evidenced-based and effective responses to children and young people involved in the criminal legal system.
+It is co-convened by Youthlaw and Westjustice.
+The coalition provides a coordinated and expert voice on youth justice initiatives and reforms so that children and young people will have the best chance to succeed in life, supported by their families and in their communities.
 Victoria Legal Aid (VLA), the Victorian Human Rights and Equal Opportunity Commission (VEOHRC) and Commission for Children and Young People (CCYP) participate as observers.
 This Action Plan was created by one of SJ4YP's working groups.
-Working Group members include: Youthlaw, WestJustice, Victorian Mental Illness Awareness Council, Koorie Youth Council, Police Accountability Project, Inner Melbourne Community Legal Centre, Centre for Excellence in Child and Family Welfare, Centre for Multicultural Youth, Centre for Innovative Justice, Federation on Community Legal Centres (Vic) Inc, Victorian Aboriginal Legal Service, Human Rights Law Centre, Youth Support and Advocacy Service, Youth Affairs Council Victoria, Jesuit Social Services, Justice Reform Initiative, Dr Tamar Hopkins, Victorian Council of Social Services, Dr Nesam McMillan, Associate Professor Diana Johns, and Associate Professor Anne-Marree Fenech.
+Working Group members include: Youthlaw, WestJustice, Victorian Mental Illness Awareness Council, Koorie Youth Council, Police Accountability Project, Inner Melbourne Community Legal Centre, Centre for Excellence in Child and Family Welfare, Centre for Multicultural Youth, Victorian Aboriginal Legal Service, Youth Support and Advocacy Service, Youth Affairs Council Victoria, Jesuit Social Services, Justice Reform Initiative, Dr Tamar Hopkins, Victorian Council of Social Services, Dr Nesam McMillan, Associate Professor Diana Johns, and Associate Professor Anne-Marree Fenech.
 A special thanks to Professor John Tobin from the University of Melbourne as well for his time and expertise as we developed this Action Plan; Eva Lazzaro of SJ4YP; and the School of Social and Political Sciences, University of Melbourne, for research assistance support.